South Africa's Zuma admitted to hospital from prison | Politics

 South Africa's Zuma admitted to hospital from prison

-South Africa's jailed former president Jacob Zuma was admitted to hospital for medical observation on Friday, the government's Correctional Services department said.
-Zuma has been incarcerated at Estcourt prison in Kwa-Zulu Natal since handing himself over on July 7 to serve a 15-month sentence for contempt of court.
+South Africa's jailed former president, Jacob Zuma, was admitted to hospital for medical observation on Friday, the government's Correctional Services department said.
+Zuma has been held at Estcourt prison in Kwa-Zulu Natal province since handing himself over on July 7 to serve a 15-month sentence for contempt of court.

 - Country: